okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/android/redirecturi.md

-  If you are using the sample app, use: `com.okta.sample.android:/login`.
+  If you're using the sample app, use `com.okta.sample.android:/login`.
 Otherwise, use a URI that your app accepts.